-Please be aware that we have a limited number of flight slots for pilot students and so admission to the Professional Pilot Concentration is limited and competitive.
+Please be aware that we have a limited number of flight slots for pilot students, therefore admission to the Professional Pilot concentration is limited and very competitive.

 Please review the complete degree requirements for the Professional Pilot Concentration at this link.

 A comprehensive list of Aviation Science courses and descriptions can be found here.

 For all courses offered at Baylor, please refer to the appropriate catalog year in Baylor's Undergraduate Catalog.